 In addition to the initial injuries, you could also suffer from secondary injuries, such as infections from open wounds.
 The open wounds could happen during the initial incident but could also be because of surgery to repair accident injuries.

-Additionally, your initial and secondary injuries could lead to the amputation of a digit or limb or could lead to excessive scarring and/or disfigurement that could prevent you from gainful employment.
+Additionally, your initial and secondary injuries could lead to the amputation of a digit or limb or could lead to excessive scarring and/or disfigurement that could prevent you from gainful employment or affect you emotionally.

-The Value of A Duluth Slip or Trip and Fall Case
+What is Your Duluth Slip or Trip and Fall Accident Claim Worth?

 The amount of damages you might recover after a trip or slip and fall accident depends on the severity of your injuries.
 You could recover economic damages and non-economic damages.

-Special damages, often referred to as economic damages, have a monetary value.
-The court orders the defendant to pay these in an attempt to make you whole again.
+Special damages, often referred to as economic damages, have a documented monetary value.
+The court can order the defendant to pay these in an attempt to make you whole again.

 Economic damages can include: